notasausage/pi-hole-unbound-wireguard/README.md

 ![Ad-blocking VPN with local DNS resolution](https://repository-images.githubusercontent.com/223215131/d00dc480-0ec9-11ea-947d-288e8b8f9519)

-There are several guides written about this or similar setups, but in praactice there was always something missing or assumptions were made about certain steps in the process.
+There are several guides written about this or similar setups, but in practice there was always something missing or assumptions were made about certain steps in the process.
 This guide is meant to shed some light on those steps, simplify the process of getting setup, and explain my findings in order to help anyone else trying to do the same.

 This is what worked for me, your miles may vary.